-In an alternative embodiment, the two dimensional image data (rather than the one dimensional preprocessed lane data) is analyzed to produce size vs. intensity information.
+In an alternative embodiment, the two dimensional image data (rather than the one dimensional preprocessed lane 30 data) is analyzed to produce size vs. intensity information.
 First, the image locations of the molecular weight (MW) markers are found in every lane in which they were placed.
-This is done by searching for peaks of the proper shapes in the expected image locations (H. A. Drury, K. W. Clark, R. E. Hermes, J. M. Feser, L. J. Thomas Jr., and H. Donis-Keller, "A Graphical User Interface for Quantitative Imaging and Analysis of Electrophoretic Gels and Autoradiograms," BioTechniques, vol. 12, no. 6, pp. 892-901, 1992), incorporated by references By comparing the observed MW marker peak locations to their expected peak locations, a linear interpolation is established that maps 30 each two dimensional image location to a unique lane and DNA size.
-Second, referring to FIG. 3C the data peaks of the stuttered genetic marker alleles are found on the image.
-For each peak, its lane and DNA size is determined by linear peak region; the lane, DNA size, and signal intensity are then recorded.
+This is done by searching for peaks of the proper shapes in the expected image locations (H. A. Drury, K. W. Clark, R. 35 E. Hermes, J. M. Feser, L. J. Thomas Jr., and H. Donis-Keller, "A Graphical User Interface for Quantitative Imaging and Analysis of Electrophoretic Gels and Autoradiograms," BioTechniques, vol. 12, no. 6, pp. 892-901, 1992), incorporated by reference.
+By comparing the observed MW marker peak locations to their expected peak locations, a linear interpolation is established that maps each two dimensional image location to a unique lane and DNA size.
+Second, the data peaks of the stuttered genetic marker alleles are found on the image.
+For each peak, its lane and DNA size 45 is determined by linear interpolation, and the observed intensity is summed over the peak region; the lane, DNA size, and signal intensity are then recorded.
 With superimposed signals (e.g., using multiple fluorescent probes) in each lane, the image plane is noted as well.
-To adjust background levels, standard machine vision techniques such as iterative thresholding are used (J. R. Parker, Practical Computer Vision Using C. New York: John Wiley and Sons, 1994), incorporated by reference.
+To adjust 50 background levels, standard machine vision techniques such as iterative thresholding are used (J. R. Parker, Practical Computer Vision Using C. New York: John Wiley and Sons, 1994), incorporated by reference.

-For quantitative sizing, predetermined MW markers are used as size reference standards.
-In the preferred predetermined region of the gel lane (10 bp ladder, BioVentures, Murphysburgh, Tenn.).
-These markers may be superimposed on the same lane as the genetic marker data (e.g., when using multicolor fluorescent labels), or be run in an adjacent lane (e.g., when using radioactive labels).
-For 50 additional accuracy in quantitative sizing, the electrophoretic migration of each polynucleotide-repeat genetic marker can be calibrated to the migration of the MW sizing markers.
-In an alternative embodiment for size calibration, polynucleotide markers from individuals having a predeter- 55 mined genotype (e.g., from CEPH, France) are used; the stutter bands, as well as the allelic bands, are useful here in establishing the DNA sizes.
+For quantitative sizing, predetermined MW markers are 55 used as size reference standards.
+In the preferred embodiment, these are placed every 1-50 base pairs in a predetermined region of the gel lane (10 bp ladder, BioVentures, Murphysburgh, Tenn.).
+These markers may be superimposed on the same lane as the genetic marker data (e.g., when using 60 multicolor fluorescent labels), or be run in an adjacent lane (e.g., when using radioactive labels).
+For additional accuracy in quantitative sizing, the electrophoretic migration of each polynucleotide-repeat genetic marker can be calibrated to the migration of the MW sizing markers.
+In an alternative 65 embodiment for size calibration, polynucleotide markers from individuals having a predetermined genotype (e.g., from CEPH, France) are used; the stutter bands, as well as the allelic bands, are useful here in establishing the DNA sizes.
 In another alternative embodiment, a reproducible DNA sequencing ladder subset (e.g., the A's or T's of an M13 ladder) is used.